-"when these great miracles begin to be performed on the earth, then the most sceptical it is to be hoped, will believe that the Lord Jesus reigns."
+"When these great miracles begin to be performed in the earth, then the most skeptical, it is to be hoped, will believe that the Lord Jesus reigns."

-Page 333 goes on the describe God's promise to Noah never again to "smite every living thing" as proof Armageddon will not result in a great human slaughter.
+Page 333 goes on the describe God's promise to Noah never again smite "every living thing" as proof Armageddon will not result in a great human slaughter.
 "The majority of mankind practice unrighteousness" (p.334) and these are the ones that will be given the opportunity to learn to practice righteousness during the reign of the Messiah.
 This was a fair concept that showed God's love and reasonableness towards humankind.

 Proclaimers deceptively claims that the failure of 1925 affected just a small minority, whereas we have seen from Watchtower statistics that over half left the organisation.

 "The year 1925 came and went.
 Some abandoned their hope.
 But the vast majority of the Bible Students remained faithful.”
 Jehovah's Witnesses - Proclaimers of God's Kingdom p.78

 An interesting tactic that downplays the importance is seen in the following quote.
 It is admitted that attendance dropped "in France and Switzerland", which can misleadingly make it seem other countries were not equally affected.